Kaveri Online Services Portal

 3. Can I download my Patta and Encumbrance Certificate online?

 Yes.
 The Kaveri Online Services Portal allows users to download both Patta and Encumbrance Certificate (EC) in digitally signed PDF format.
-After logging in, you can navigate to the relevant section, enter your property details, pay any applicable service fees and instantly download the certificates.
+After logging in, navigate to the relevant section, enter your property details, pay any applicable service fees and instantly download the certificates.
 These documents are legally valid for all administrative and legal procedures.

 4. How do I check mutation status for my property?